Slow Cooker Meatball Soup

 Easy Italian meatball soup recipe, homemade with simple ingredients in slow cooker.
 Loaded with Italian seasoning, pasta, frozen vegetables and meatballs.

-How to make crockpot meatball soup?
+How to make crockpot meatball soup from scratch?

-What to serve with meatball soup?
+What to serve with Italian meatball soup recipe?

 Make it thicker – If you don’t want as much broth in your soup, you can reduce the amount of broth to make it a bit thicker.